 Venison Cornbread Casserole is a savory casserole with ground venison, black beans, sweet corn and everything but the kitchen sink, topped with a layer of cornbread and then for the grand finale, cheddar cheese.

 Venison Taco Stew is a delicious stew made up of ground venison or stew meat from a backstrap and cooked with whole kernel yellow corn, kidney beans, tomato juice, and taco spices.
-It’s extremely easy to make and is a quick comfort food.
+It’s extremely easy to make and is quick comfort food.

 Everyone loves tacos, right?
 Well, this is basically a taco casserole of sorts that is loaded with flavor.
 It has the taco taste, delicious ground venison with spicy beans, tortilla chips, tomatoes, green chilies, onions and two layers of gooey cheddar cheese.
-How does that sound?
-Does that get your taste buds excited?

 Look at the steam rising up from the sauce – YUM 🙂 Homemade Venison Spaghetti Sauce is very easy to make and it’s a low-calorie meal that’s perfect for dieters.
 Even the kids will love it.
 You’d never know from the taste that it’s only 146 calories!